krishnaclosalair/newsletterbuilder/README.md

 bgColor - #FFFFFF by default.
 Background color.
 Takes hex color code as value.

+**+wrapper**

 bgSrc - None by default.
 Use images as background.
 Takes in URL as value.

-bulletproof - (Boolean) False (does not exist) by default.
-If true (exists), adds support for background images on the Microsoft Outlook Email Client by using VML's (Vector Markup Language) v:fill tag.
+bulletproof - Not enabled by default.
+If specified ({bulletproof: 'true')}, adds support for background images on the Microsoft Outlook Email Client by using VML's (Vector Markup Language) v:fill tag.
 Source: Stig Morten Myre (Campaign Monitor) - https://backgrounds.cm/

 **+row**